nteetor/yonder/docs/layout/flex.md

         <div class="p-3 border">A flex item</div>
         <div class="p-3 border">A flex item</div>
       </div>
-- title: '## Spacing items with `justify`'
+- title: Spacing items with `justify`
   body:
-  - code: ''
+  - type: text
-    output: []
-- title: Below is a series of examples showing how to change the horizontal alignment of your flex items.
+    content: Below is a series of examples showing how to change the horizontal alignment of your flex items.
 Let's start by pushing items to the beginning of their parent container.
-  body:
+    output: ~
+  - type: code
-  - code: |-
+    content: |-
       div(
         replicate(
           div("A flex item") %>%